kiranandcode/C-Projects/Elliptic-Curve-Cryptography/readme.md

 ## Update 6: 31st May 2017 - More polynomial Maths
 Was mainly busy the SheCodes Morgan Stanley Hackathon, however managed to fit in some time to continue work on the algorithm.
 Unfortunately was a few minutes late to upload the code before midnight so I ended up having no contributions for this day.
 The polynomial maths is quite enjoyable - often many of the algorithms seem very complex and intimidating, however as you parse through them, you get a real sense of accomplishment as you decipher the intention of each implementation detail.

+## Update 7: 2nd June 2017 - Even More polynomial Maths
+Was recently busy going to London to organize work experience over the summer, and as such didn't have the oppourtunity to continue work on this project.
+Spent most of my allocated time on this project getting back to scratch on how the project works again.
+While some of the intricacies of how the bit fields are still a little confusing to me, I plan to continue through the book until I can understand the high level intuition behind eliptic curve cryptography.
+At which point I can then go back and rewrite the underlying C structures in a way that makes more sense to me.